Brevard County, FL, USA

 • A shortage of primary care physicians

-There are a number of ways to improve the quality of care, including:
+There are some ways to improve the quality of care, including:

 • Investing in preventive care